calscoo/portfolio/hugo/content/resume.md

   * ### Hackathon Winner (2023)
     * Winner - "Most Technically Satisfying" - Company-Wide Hackathon
-    * As a key contributor in a cross-company team between Dispatch and Youreka, architected an AWS solution to improve frontend user experience during image uploads to Salesforce.
+    * As a key contributor in a cross-company team between Dispatch and Youreka, we architected a AWS solution to improve the frontend user experience during image uploads to Salesforce.
 Led the design and implementation of a system leveraging AWS Lambda and S3 for image decompression and storage, utilizing Terraform for infrastructure code.
-Despite challenging circumstances, successfully delivered the project and won the "Most Technically Satisfying" award at the Hackathon, leading to further discussions about moving the project into production.
+Despite challenging circumstances, we successfully delivered the project and won the "Most Technically Satisfying" award at the Hackathon, leading to further discussions about moving the project into production.

   * ### NDSU Dean's List
     * **Awarder:** Michael R. Kessler, Dean